AndrewFreemantle/fatlemon.co.uk/_posts/2012/2012-01-08-gravatar-htmlhelper-for-asp-net-mvc.md

 #### Getting Started

-  1. Head over to the [project page on GitHub](https://github.com/AndrewFreemantle/Gravatar-HtmlHelper "Gravatar-HelpHelper - GitHub"), and save the single file <span class="inline-code">GravatarHtmlHelper.cs</span> into your project
+  1. Head over to the [project page on GitHub](https://github.com/AndrewFreemantle/Gravatar-HtmlHelper "Gravatar-HelpHelper - GitHub"), and save the single file `GravatarHtmlHelper.cs` into your project
   2. Start using it with the HtmlHelper sytax, like so:

 {% highlight csharp %}